General Information:

 - BOE-267-L: Welfare Exemption Supplemental Affidavit, Housing-Lower-Income Households, (claim form filed for properties used for low income households)

-- BOE-267-L1: Welfare Exemption Supplemental Affidavit, Housing-Lower-Income Households (Limited Partnership), (claim form filed for properties used for low income households owned by limited partnerships, claimant must also file BOE-267-L)
+- BOE-267-L1: Welfare Exemption Supplemental Affidavit, Low-Income Housing Property of (Limited Partnership), (claim form filed for properties used for low income households owned by limited partnerships)

 - BOE-267-R: Welfare Exemption Supplemental Affidavit, Rehabilitation-Living Quarters, (claim form filed for properties used for rehabilitation and associated living quarters)

-- According to the Internal Revenue Service, my nonprofit organization is a section 501(c)(3) organization and, therefore, exempt form income taxation.
-Why must we file separately for a Welfare Exemption, aren't we automatically exempt from property taxation?
+According to the Internal Revenue Service, my nonprofit organization is a section 501(c)(3) organization and, therefore, exempt from income taxation.
+Why must we file separately for a Welfare Exemption.
+Aren't we automatically exempt from property taxation?

 No. The income tax exemption does not automatically confer property tax exemption to a nonprofit organization.
 Both ownership and use of the property drive the Welfare Exemption.